blizzrdof77/wp-admin-ui-customize/readme.txt

 * Output-meta site
 * Admin bar
 * Admin menu (Side menu)
-* Management of meta box
+* Management of meta boxes
 * Login screen
+* Other features.

 These to Customization is possible.